Billionaire Profile

 Canada's CEO of the Year

-Named Canada's CEO of the Year by Canadian Business Magazine.
+Recognized by Canadian Business Magazine.

 2019

-Appointed as a member of the Order of Canada.
+Appointed as a Member of the Order of Canada and received the International Horatio Alger Award.

 2024

-Inducted into the Canadian Business Hall of Fame
+Canadian Business Hall of Fame

-Inducted into the Canadian Business Hall of Fame
+Inducted into the Canadian Business Hall of Fame.

 Philanthropy & Social Impact